MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step2-scan-assess.md

 description: "Step 2:  Scan and assess Box users using Migration Manager."
 ---

-# Preview - Step 2: Scan and assess Box users
+# Step 2: Scan and assess Box users (preview)

 >[!Important]
-> This feature is currently in private preview and subject to change without notice.
+> Features described in this topic are part of a preview release.
+The content and the functionality are subject to change and are not subject to the standard SLAs for support.
+>
+>This preview release currently supports only small to medium Box accounts as features may not work on large Box accounts.
+For large Box accounts, we recommend you use the [Mover migration tool](https://Mover.io).

 Box users are scanned automatically for you.
 Once the scans are complete, download the generated reports and logs to investigate any possible issues that might block your migration.